-Positive German economic outlook, growing European Auto ABS markets and strong German lease business support VWFS's strategy
+Positive German economic outlook, a growing European Auto ABS market and strong German lease business support VWFS's strategy

-Lease investments in Germany have increased to a total of EUR 50.3bn in 2014, with automobile leases taking a major share of 72% in all leasing goods.
+Lease investments in Germany have slightly increased to a total of EUR 52.2bn YTD as of November 2015 (2014: 50.3bn), with automobile leases taking a major share of 74% (2014: 72%) in all leasing goods.
+The leasing penetration rate for equipment leasing (incl. fleet leasing) in Germany is still on an upward trend.
 The German fleet leasing market is dominated by national captives such as Volkswagen, Audi, BMW or Mercedes-Benz, which generate well beyond 70% of the total business.
 Following a severe drop in new lease registrations in the aftermath of the 2008 financial crisis and the subsequent economic recovery, the year 2011 marked a record 700,000+ new car registrations in commercial leasing fleets, driven largely by a strong demand for replacements.
 The current replacement cycle, stretching from 2014 well into 2015, spurred a +9.2% growth of the market in 2014 and record new lease business in 2015, monthly new fleet vehicle registrations reaching all-time highs in July 2015.